nicosommi/block-js/README.md

 <!-- endph -->

 <!-- ph description -->
+This is a work in progress in a early stage.

 Block-js is an utility to get an array of blocks within a file with their contents, their name, the start and the end line.

 A block is a set of lines that starts with a line with the format /\* blockassignedname blockspecificname \*/ and ends with a line with the format /\* endblockassignedname \*/